CarsonPage/CPSC4420-ObjDetection/README.md

 #Project by Carson Page & Xander Facey

-#Developed incrementally task-by-task, as assigned by our graduate-student team leader.
+#Developed task-by-task, as assigned by our graduate-student team leader.